aalexeeva/summer_school/XSOLLA Getting started en.md

 The version is indicated by an identifier ("v1"/"v2", etc.), which is specified in the URL after the prefix `/merchant`.

-We recommend that you use the latest version to get started with the API.
+We recommend to use the latest version to get started with the API.
-If you do not specify a version of the command, the first version will be called by default.
+If the version is not specified, the first version will be called by default.

 > ***Warning!***
 > ~~~